jrp244/byu-cs324/hw-sockets/README.md

- 16. *Looking inside `server.c`, how many sockets does the server use to communicate with multiple clients?*  For example, one for _each_ client, one for _all_ clients, etc.  *How does this compare to the answer to the behavior for a server-side UDP socket (see #6)?*
+ 16. *Looking inside `server.c`, how many sockets does the server use to communicate with multiple clients?*  For example, one for _each_ client, one for _all_ clients, etc.  *How does this compare to the answer to the behavior for a server-side UDP socket (see question 6)?*

-Make the following modifications, which mirror those made in part 2:
+Make the following modifications, which mirror those made in Part 1 (preceding questions 7 - 10):

-  - Modify `server.c` such that it sleeps for 2 seconds immediately after calling `recv()` on the socket.
+  - Modify `server.c` such that it sleeps for five seconds immediately after calling `accept()`.
   - Modify `client.c` such that it does not attempt to read from the socket--or print what it read--after writing to the socket.
+To do this, comment out the code that calls `read()` and `printf()` as described.

+Similar to the changes made in Part 1, these changes make it so that the client will have sent all of its messages _and_ those messages will have been received by the server's kernel, before `recv()` is ever called by the server.

 Re-run `make` to rebuild both binaries.
 Interrupt and restart the server in the top-left "remote" pane.